Britain's Brightest Family

-Britain's Brightest Family is a British quiz show broadcast by ITV that aired from 10 January 2018 to 20 May 2021 and presented by Anne Hegerty.
+Britain's Brightest Family is a British quiz show that was originally broadcast by ITV, airing from 10 January 2018 to 20 May 2021, and presented by Anne Hegerty.
+Its celebrity series, Britain's Brightest Celebrity Family, aired from 2020 to 2021.

 Format

-The family – a young captain, and two older relatives – answer questions on the buzzers.
-Unlike most other shows, this quiz isn't straightforward trivia, but uses pictures and graphics throughout.
+The family – a young captain and two older relatives – answer questions on the buzzers.
+Unlike most other shows, this quiz is not about simple trivia; rather, it uses pictures and graphics throughout.

 The show opens and closes with a team round.
-One player buzzes in, and nominates another member of their team to answer the question.
-To show this, the nominated player's chair goes a little way up.
+One player buzzes in, and nominates another member of the team to answer.
+To show this, the nominated player's chair rises slightly.

 Buoyed by a decent reception, a second series was commissioned.
 There were some changes in the format and set design.
-Quick-fire questions on the buzzers still came first and last.
-There is now only one head-to-head round, and it's questions about a single random topic.
+Quick-fire questions on the buzzers still came first and last, but there was now only one head-to-head round, with the questions about a single random topic.

-A multiple choice round involved all six players tapping answers to the same questions.
-There was a memory round.
-The final quick-fire round was timed, rather than for five questions, and still played for double points.
+A multiple-choice round involved all six players tapping answers to the same questions.
+There was also a memory round.
+The final quick-fire round was timed, rather than lasting for five questions, and was still played for double points.